 Summer is when the top artists head out on the road, whether by themselves or as part of a festival.
 These events are typically held outside and there’s nothing quite like listening to live music in the fresh air.
-This season try to make time to catch a summer concert and it will make your summer a more memorable one.
+This season try to make time to catch a summer concert, even a virtual one, and it will make your summer a more memorable one.

 Camping is a popular American vacation, but you don’t have to travel deep into the forests to enjoy it.
 Best of all, you can make a campground in your own backyard if you don’t have the vacation time to visit a campground.
 Build a fire-pit for roasting marshmallows and telling ghost stories around.
 Set up tents so everyone can sleep under the stars.
 The entire family will love it.